 The IoT infrastructure is technology-driven.
 The successful application of these technologies requires an existing network of technology enablers:

 - Big Data Analytics: Devices connected by the internet function around gathering and utilizing user-generated data.
 This data needs to be gathered, stored and managed efficiently to achieve the goals of smart cities.
-This data is analyzed to identify trends and behaviours to use for smart solutions like traffic and vehicle management, smart parking solutions, energy consumption and usage, housing data, etc.
+This data is analyzed to identify trends and behaviors to use for smart solutions like traffic and vehicle management, smart parking solutions, energy consumption and usage, housing data, etc.

 - Cloud Computing: Technology data also requires a robust computing ecosystem.
 Cloud computing offers hardware and software resources to its users on-demand as a service.
 A decentralized cloud ecosystem also enables effective data storage and management for users.
 This type of architecture will reduce dependence on data aggregators, and also reduce excess costs.

-- Mobility and Society: Along with mobile devices that engage the above-mentioned data and technology, we have active importance of social networks to bridge the communication between different agents.
+- Mobility and Society: Along with mobile devices that engage the above-mentioned data and technology, we have the active importance of social networks to bridge the communication between different agents.
 This communication acts as a medium for data generation and aggregation.

 - Traffic Management: As cities expand further, the road networks will spread and the vehicles on the roads will rise, leading to problems like congestion and accidents.
 Dependence on human expertise in this increasingly complex network could be risky, especially in a country like India.
 The use of IoT solutions could make the currently fragmented and unreliable traffic system into a comprehensive system that gives accurate, real-time information about traffic, vehicles, and routes.
 It also leads way to other technologies like autonomous vehicles, smart parking spaces, etc. Many cities across the globe are running pilot projects to incorporate smart navigation and parking solutions using smartphones.